ktokarzewski/ArduinoMessenger/README.md

 # ArduinoMessenger

-Arduino library designed to handle parsing messages in format specified in [ArduinoMessengerClient][amc].
+Arduino library designed to handle parsing messages in format specified in [ArduinoMessengerClient][amcmf].

 ## Installation